Lyons Community School

 The Downside

 Lyons is a part of the New York Performance Standards Consortium, a group of schools exempt from administering all but the English Regents exam.
-Eleventh- and 12th-graders must complete PBATs (performance based assessment tasks) on topics of their choosing, which involve extensive research and reading as well as writing and presenting papers in English, math, history.
+Eleventh- and 12th-graders must complete PBATs (performance based assessment tasks) on topics of their choosing, which involve lots of research and reading as well as writing and presenting papers in English, math, and history.
+In all grades students participate in roundtable discussions at the end of each semester, where they reflect on what they learned and present their work for in-depth discussion.

 Get more from InsideSchools